AnalyticsDojo/rpi-analyticsdojo-com/content/proposals/winterbreak.md

 2. *Kuberlytics*.
 Currently there are a number of students from the RPI Center for Open Source (RCOS) working on a project called Kuberlytics.
 We have started looking at different ways Kubernetes could be used in data science.
 Lots of opportunity and a new [Google project called kubeflow](https://github.com/google/kubeflow) has me really excited that Kubernetes.
 I'm looking for help in documenting ways of launching things on Kubernetes, as we started [here in the launch project](https://github.com/Kuberlytics/launch).

+Some specifics related to 2.

+(a.)
+Solidify deployments for Jupyterhub using new version of helm chart (enabling ssl.), load testing of Jupyterhub server, shared storage.
+(b.)
+Work on deployment of Airflow on Kubernetes.
+Airflow can be used to (c.)
+Simplified python package for committing code.
+(d.)
+Demonstration cases of installing and using pachyderm.

 3. *Entrepreneurship and Big Unstructured Data.* I'm currently working as part of Kuberlytics and [CISL](http://cisl.rpi.edu) to assemble data related to startups for additional analysis.
 Current data collections involve, Crunchbase, Twitter, & Kickstarter.
 However, additional efforts are needed to pull things together and start some interesting visualizations and modeling.

 Some specific use cases from 3.